expectedparrot/edsl/docs/language_models.rst

      - Sat
      - My favorite color is blue.
 It reminds me of the ocean on a clear summer day, full of possibilities and mystery.

-To explore more methods of inspecting and printing results, see the :ref:`results` documentation.
+To learn more about methods of inspecting and printing results, please see the :ref:`results` module.

 LanguageModel class